* Following UK merchant financing program, PayPal plans U.S. test

 Advancing money to online merchants may increase sales on eBay.com, according to R.J.
 Hottovy, an equity analyst at Morningstar.

 "Allowing merchants to purchase additional inventory, or increase advertising budgets, should theoretically lead to additional eBay listings," he added.

-In the U.K., PayPal teamed with United Kapital, a financial-service firm that specializes in merchant cash advances.
+In the UK, PayPal teamed with United Kapital, a financial-service firm that specializes in merchant cash advances.

 In a working example provided by PayPal, a merchant got an advance of 12,000 pounds.
 The fee for this was 3,240 pounds, or 27 percent of the amount advanced.

-Merchants can then choose to re-pay the money as a percentage of their daily PayPal sales receipts.
+Merchants could then choose to re-pay the money as a percentage of their daily PayPal sales receipts.
 In the example provided, the merchant agreed to a 12 percent rate, meaning 12 percent of their daily sales were used to repay the advance.

 BA cancels flights from London's Heathrow, Gatwick after IT outage

 LONDON, May 27 British Airways said it had cancelled all flights from London's Heathrow and Gatwick airports scheduled before 1700 GMT on Saturday due to a global computer outage.

 British Airways suffers flight delays after global IT outage

 LONDON, May 27 British Airways flights in Britain were being delayed and passengers were suffering long waits at airports on Saturday because of a global system outage, the airline said.